 When is this available?

 Applications are open now.
-Apprenticeship Boost runs for 20 months from August 2020.
+Apprenticeship Boost is available until August 2022.

 How to apply for Apprenticeship Boost